The Ultimate List of 31 Tax Deductions for Shop Owners

 Actual expenses

-Regardless of which method you choose for calculating your auto deduction, parking and tolls for business travel are 100% deductible.
+Regardless of which method you choose to calculate your auto deduction, parking, and tolls for business travel are 100% deductible.
 So keep feeding that hungry meter.

 3. Bank fees

-Fees associated with your business bank accounts and loans are deductible.
+Fees associated with your business bank accounts and loans are typically deductible.
+This includes:

-- Bank fees: You can deduct monthly service fees, ATM fees, overdraft fees, deposit fees, wire transfer fees
+• Bank fees: You can deduct monthly service fees, ATM fees, overdraft fees, deposit fees, and wire transfer fees

 4. Business licenses and permits